 - Try restarting your tracker.

-How to change the time on a Fitbit
+How to alter the time on a Fitbit device

 - Try manually syncing your tracker with your device.